List all projects

 Scope filter (scope): Restricts the search to a single scope (e.g. "work", "projects").
 Works in all three modes.
 Without scope, searches the entire vault.

-Health metrics, drift detection, and usage statistics.
+Server identity, health metrics, drift detection, and usage statistics.

-# Health report for all projects
+# Health report for all projects (always includes the ## server identity block)

 vault_health()